hoangnghiem17/BERTSpamDetection/README.md

 # BERTSpamDetection
-The goal of this project is to finetune BertForSequenceClassification to classify english spam emails.
-Companies deal with an immense amount of emails everyday, in which spam emails can creep into this flood of emails.
+The goal of this project is to finetune BertForSequenceClassification to classify english spam emails (https://huggingface.co/docs/transformers/model_doc/bert#transformers.BertForSequenceClassification).
+Companies deal with an immense amount of emails everyday, in which spam emails can creep into.
 They are very difficult and inefficient to identify manually.
 A large number of spam emails nowadays are cyber attacks, which poses large financial, operational and reputational risks for companies.
-By using a finetuned BERT model to automatically detect spam emails, companies increase their security by minimizing the risk of cyber security attacks while saving increasing the productivity of employees.
+By using a finetuned BERT model to automatically detect spam emails, companies minimize the risk of cyber security attacks while increasing the productivity of employees.

 #### Dataset
-A public dataset from Kaggle with 5.171 english emails, out of which 41% are spam emails were used to finetune the BERT model after applying appropriate data transformations
+A public dataset from Kaggle with 5.171 english emails, out of which 41% are spam emails were used to finetune the BERT model after applying appropriate data transformations (https://www.kaggle.com/code/ayhampar/spam-ham-dataset/input).

 #### Evaluation
 The effect of the finetuning process was evaluated by comparing the spam detection quality of base BERT and finetuned BERT.
 Both were used to classify spam emails from 3 different sources: